-This online activity will help you find out whether you are ready to study S112.
-It covers five areas, you can do the activity in one go, or do part of it and return to it later.
+This activity will help you find out whether you are ready to study SM123.
+It covers five areas.

 - 1. The Understanding Science quiz will ask you about the science you already know. - 2.
 The Maths Skills quiz will help you decide whether you have the maths skills needed. - 3.
 One thing to bear in mind is this module is completely online.
 Do you have the study skills to do this? - 4.
 It may also be a while since you have written anything.
 Do you have the necessary writing skills? - 5.
 Do you have the time to study this module and can you manage your time well?